alkerway/hls-simulator/README.md

 Playing the url in a video player will play a live manifest.

+### Url Options

+* The query parameter `&dvrWindowSeconds=60` tells the server to start returning a rolling dvr level manifest once the vod-to-live manifest timer exceeds 60 seconds.
+A dvr window of 60 means the level returned will contain the minimum number of fragments that exceed 60 seconds of duration.
+If this parameter is not specified, the app will return a event-style playlist.

 ## Simulate Events

 The API can be used to create issues or simulate events using the format